gameFace22/Programs-and-Scripts./README.md

 This script checks if a apache2 server is running and if not,it starts the server.
 (Thanks to Niranjan for asking me to do this ;) )

+8.Whatsapp Spammer

+Splinter is a python module which is so easy to use and also the documentation is so neat and well explained!
+I was trying to automate certain things and ended up creating a whatsapp spammer.You can even add your own functionalities + modules which you would like the program to send ;)
+@niranjan94 +1